Employee Assistance Programme

 The UCC Employee Assistance Programme (EAP) is a free and confidential service for UCC employees and their household family members (counselling is only available to those aged 18 and above).
-To ensure the confidentiality of the service, the programme has been outsourced to EAP Consultants.
+To ensure the confidentiality of the service, the programme has been outsourced to Inspire Workplaces.

-Unlimited telephone couselling and short term face-to-face counselling (up to 8 sessions per year) with qualified counsellors is available FREE OF CHARGE.
-Bookings can be made on freephone number 1800-201-346.
+Unlimited telephone counselling and short term face-to-face counselling (up to 6 sessions per year) with qualified counsellors is available FREE OF CHARGE.
+Bookings can be made on freephone number

-Staff also have access to telephone based financial and legal assistance from Qualified Financial Advisors and Solicitors on freephone 1800-201-346
+Staff also have access to telephone based financial and legal assistance from Qualified Financial Advisors and Solicitors.

 Please click on Frequently Asked Questions for more details of the service.